exasol/sql-statement-builder/doc/design.md

 Comment:

 This is a design principle that cuts across the whole project.
-Therefore locating it in a single test or implementation part makes no sense.
+Therefore, locating it in a single test or implementation part makes no sense.

 Covers: